PatchworkOS dbbdc99

 Removes a process from its group.

-Sends a note to all processes in the group of the specified entry.
+Sends a note to all processes in the group of the specified member.

 Function Documentation